JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 ## RichText
-A panel with text that can scroll and can use a file for its contents.
+A panel with text that can scroll and can use a text file for its contents.
 Derives from Panel.
 Parameter | Info
 --------- | ----
 text | Text to display